hppedeaf/Camera-Animation-Hppe-Docs/docs/Installations/With VRCLens.md

 ___
 <p></p>
-### 4. "Hand Waypoints"
+### 4. "CA Target"
-In CA prefab, select “Hand Waypoints” if you can see the blue ball and move it to near your Index Finger
+In CA prefab, select “CA Target” if you can see the blue ball and move it to near your Index Finger

 ___